robflaherty/webfaction-api/README.md

 # Webfaction API

 This is a Node.js wrapper for Webfaction's XML-RPC API.
-It's very incomplete right now.
-Not ready for primetime use!
+It's currently very incomplete—not ready for primetime use!

 ## Basic Usage